prashantexe/ChainsHunter/README.md

-# Chainhunter
+# ChainsHunter

-Welcome to **Chainhunter**, the multiplayer survival shooting game built on the **Base chain**.
+Welcome to **ChainsHunter**, the multiplayer survival shooting game built on the **Base chain**.
 Dive into a gaming experience that seamlessly integrates blockchain technology, ensuring every victory, reward, and challenge is transparent and secure.

 ![123](https://github.com/vmmuthu31/ChainsHunter/assets/111880621/952d96c4-c390-482d-b616-dbe2486a46ff)

 ## 🚀 Overview

-**Chainhunter** is more than just a game; it’s a journey into a future where blockchain technology powers immersive gameplay.
+**ChainsHunter** is more than just a game; it’s a journey into a future where blockchain technology powers immersive gameplay.
 On the **Base chain**, we bring unparalleled security, transparency, and innovation to your gaming experience.
 Engage in epic PvP battles, earn exclusive NFTs, and explore a universe where your every move is backed by the reliability of blockchain.

 ## 🌟 Key Features